Back

 How to Properly Clean an Enameled Cast Iron Dutch Oven:

-You don't need to season an enamel coated cast iron Dutch oven, but you do have to be aware of the risks of damaging the enamel when you clean it.
+You don't need to season an enamel-coated cast iron Dutch oven, but you do have to be aware of the risks of damaging the enamel when you clean it.
 Some enameled Dutch ovens are even suitable for the dishwasher.
 However, we'd recommend hand washing these pots to prolong their lifespan.

 Step 1: Soak